aadorian/workflow/README.md

-# CWL Hello World Example
+# Packaging Factory of Curated Elements

 This is a simple "Hello World" example demonstrating the Common Workflow Language (CWL).